 Transesophageal Echocardiogram (TEE)

-An echocardiogram (echo) uses high-frequency sound waves to produce a graphic outline of the heart’s movement.
+An echocardiogram (echo) uses ultrasound to create pictures of your heart’s movement.

-TEE may be combined with Doppler ultrasound and color Doppler to evaluate blood flow across the heart’s valves.
+You may need a combination of a TEE, Doppler ultrasound and color Doppler to get information about how blood flows across your heart’s valves.

 Why is this test performed?